MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/cim-logicaldevice-setpowerstate.md

 ---
-Description: Sets the power state of the Device.
+description: Sets the power state of the Device.
 The use of this method has been deprecated.
 Instead, use the SetPowerState method in the associated PowerManagementService class. ms.assetid: d4490df8-1ce9-4db9-9f89-d0f420b0cd23
 title: SetPowerState method of the CIM\_LogicalDevice class